 In Australia, the Department of Foreign Affairs and Trade in Canberra may be contacted on (02) 6261 3305.

 Earthquakes and tremors occur in Somalia.

-Somalia is experiencing severe drought after four years of below average rainfall.
-Since July 2011 the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) declared six regions in southern Somalia to be officially in famine.
-All areas of Somalia are suffering from food shortages resulting in the displacement of thousands of people.
-The displacement of people may lead to an increase in disease, greater strain on scarce resources, an increased risk of crime and higher security threats to foreigners.
+Somalia experienced severe drought from July 2011 until February 2012.
+As a result, many areas of Somalia continue to suffer from food shortages and thousands of people remain displaced.
+This has led to an increase in disease, greater strain on scarce resources, an increased risk of crime and higher security threats to foreigners.

 The temperature in Somalia is often extremely high.
 The average maximum temperature can exceed 45˚C during the hottest months.